-The College will designate a single Decision-maker or a three-member panel from the Pool, at the discretion of the Director of Title IX and Compliance.
-With a panel, one of the three members will be appointed as Chair by the Director of Title IX and Compliance.
-If a Party requests a panel of Decision-makers, the Director of Title IX and Compliance can, in his/her sole discretion, choose to empanel a three-member panel.
+The College will designate a single Decision-maker or a three-member panel from the Pool, at the discretion of the Title IX Director.
+With a panel, one of the three members will be appointed as Chair by the Title IX Director.
+If a Party requests a panel of Decision-makers, the Title IX Director can, in his/her sole discretion, choose to empanel a three-member panel.

 The Decision-maker(s) will not have had any previous involvement with the investigation.
-The Director of Title IX and Compliance may elect to have an alternate from the Pool sit in throughout the resolution process in the event that a substitute is needed for any reason.
+The Title IX Director may elect to have an alternate from the Pool sit in throughout the resolution process in the event that a substitute is needed for any reason.